 You’ll need to be suited to the teaching profession both personally and academically.
 We look for committed individuals with a professional approach and an exceptional work ethic.
 You’ll need to be organised, flexible and unflappable, as well as being able to communicate, interact and relate well to everyone.
 When entering the teaching profession, having strong emotional resilience and a sense of humour will give you the edge.

 In order to apply you'll need to have completed, or be in the final year of a UK degree (or an equivalent qualification).
 You’re required to have a good honours degree or above in Geography or a related subject with at least 50% suitable Geography content.
-In addition, you need A-Level Geography.
+In addition, you'll need A-Level Geography.

-You'll also need GCSE passes at grade C or above (or 4 under the new mark scheme) or recognised equivalents in English Language and Mathematics.
+You'll also need GCSE passes at grade C or above (or 4 under the new grading system) or recognised equivalents in English Language and Mathematics.
 We also need the QTS tests in Literacy and Numeracy to be passed, but these can be taken after interview.
-In addition, for some Secondary programmes you are also required to have an A-level in the subject.

 The love of and competency in Geography is one of the most important aspects of being a good Geography teacher.
-You’ll be enthusiastic about Geography and working with children.
+You’ll need to be enthusiastic about Geography and working with children.

 All applicants are subject to a number of checks designed to maintain the integrity of the teaching profession.
 You'll be required to attend an interview, complete Professional Skills Tests and undergo DBS checks.
 You may also need to enrol on a Subject Knowledge Enhancement course.